-As the listing criteria in regulation 6 are drafted by reference to specific foreign countries, it is highly unlikely, as a practical matter, that a person declared for a travel ban would be an Australian citizen, or have spent such lengths of time in Australia, such that Australia could be considered their 'own country'.
+As the listing criteria in regulation 6 of the Regulations are drafted by reference to specific foreign countries, it is highly unlikely, as a practical matter, that a person declared for a travel ban would be an Australian citizen, or have spent such lengths of time in Australia, such that Australia could be considered their 'own country'.
 Furthermore, travel bans - which are a power to refuse a visa and to cancel a visa - do not apply to Australian citizens.

 To the extent that Article 12(4) is engaged in an individual case, such that a person listed in the Instrument is prevented from entering Australia as their 'own country', the imposition of the travel ban would be justified.
 As set out above in relation to Article 17 of the ICCPR, travel bans are a reasonable and proportionate means of achieving the legitimate objectives of Australia's autonomous sanctions regime.
 Travel bans are reasonable because they are only imposed on persons who the Minister is satisfied are responsible for giving rise to situations of international concern.
-Thus, preventing a person who is known to be a close associate of the former Qadhafi regime from travelling to, entering or remaining in Australia through operation of the Instrument, is a reasonable means to achieve the legitimate foreign policy objective of signalling Australia's concerns about the situation of concern in Libya.
-Australia's practice in this respect is consistent with that of other countries such as the United States, European Union member states, and the United Kingdom.
+Thus, preventing a person who is, for example, a senior military officer responsible for grave human rights abuses in Myanmar, from travelling to, entering or remaining in Australia through operation of the Instrument is a reasonable means to achieve the legitimate foreign policy objective of signalling Australia's concerns about the situation in Myanmar.
+Australia's practice in this respect is consistent with that of other countries such as the United States, the European Union, and the United Kingdom.